RedHatGov/openshift-disconnected/README.md

 2. Make it right (best practices)
 3. Make it fast
 4. Cross-platform (OpenStack, etc.)

+So until it works, is right, and runs reasonably fast, we'll be focusing on AWS.
+But the next stop is OpenStack.

 ## Ansible version
 This requires Ansible 2.2.
 Instructions for installation from source are at: http://docs.ansible.com/ansible/intro_installation.html#running-from-source